Noise Detection with Spectator Qubits and Quantum Feature Engineering: Problem Setting

 So, under the aforementioned settings and assumptions, we propose the following research question:\\

-\textit{Can we design a protocol to detect which noise profile is affecting the data qubit by performing a measurement on the spectator qubit?}\\
+\textit{Can we design a protocol capable of applying an optimal gate (on average) on the data qubit at any time?} \\

 The answer to this question is affirmative.
+It revolves around the idea of using the spectator qubit as a probe to the noise, while never measuring the data qubit during a computation.
 We will develop a protocol that utilizes ML techniques to model the qubits, design the optimal control pulses, and design a noise discriminator.
 In the next section, we will explain the protocol in detail.